 There are hundreds of great hikes to do all over Maui.
 The more popular ones are the safest and easiest to find.
 Ex.
 Twin Falls, Seven Sacred Pools, etc… These Maui hikes are over excellent trails and have no chance of trespassing.

 Watching the sunrise is best done at the peak of Haleakala Crater.
 Unless you’re staying overnight in Hana, you’ll have trouble finding a good sunrise over the ocean.
 The crater isn’t always clear of weather, but when it is, you’ll get a view that can only be described as heavenly.
 There are plenty of ways to get to the top.
 Take a van tour, bike tour, or drive yourself.
 Keep in mind that it can get below 0°F (-17°C) at the peak, so bring plenty of warm clothes.
 Also, leave VERY early because the drive-up will take hours.
 You’ll need to pay a fee to enter the park, but it’s minimal.

 The Road to Hana is famous for majestic waterfalls, wild coastline, and lush jungle.
 Make the drive and you’ll never forget the experiences you have along the way.
 You can do van tours, but you can also rent a car and do a GPS tour, CD tour, or wing it.

-Of course, whale watching in Maui is always better from a boat, but you can see them pretty well from the shore (depending on where you're at.)
-The cliffs along the Pali (the winding road between Lahaina and Wailea) has a few pull offs with great views from high up.
+Of course, whale watching in Maui is always better from a boat, but you can see them pretty well from the shore (depending on where you’re at.)
+The cliffs along the Pali (the winding road between Lahaina and Wailea) have a few pull-offs with great views from high up.
 Bring binoculars and a chair.
 You can watch them from the beach too.
-Make sure you come in the winter time.
+Make sure you come in the wintertime.
 They come to Maui every year from December to around April, but February is usually the best month.

 #10 – Surfing